simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_vertical.md

 - `y`: Int or int
   - Y-coordinate of the destination point.
 - `relative`: bool or Boolean, default False
-  - The boolean value indicating whether the path coordinates are relative or not (absolute).
+  - A boolean value indicates whether the path coordinates are relative or not (absolute).
 - `variable_name_suffix`: str, default ''
   - A JavaScript variable name suffix string.
 This setting is sometimes useful for JavaScript's debugging.